-- 29 Retaking a module (see Regulation 68) counts as a separate registration for the purposes of this regulation. - 30 Students given credit in accordance with the APL regulations and procedures shall be permitted a proportionately reduced total number of module registrations (See Section 10.1).
+- Once a student has met the requirements for their intended award they shall not be eligible to register for any additional modules.
+A student may only decline an award to enable them to undertake any outstanding eligible first assessments/reassessments. - 29 Retaking a module (see Regulation 68) counts as a separate registration for the purposes of this regulation. - Students given credit in accordance with the APL regulations and procedures shall be permitted a proportionately reduced total number of module registrations (See Section 10.1).
 A student who withdraws from his or her course (see Section 9.1, Regulation 39), or intermits with permission before the second week of the first semester of the academic year in which she/he is enrolled (see Section 9.1, Regulations 32-38) shall not have the modules for which he or she was registered included in the total number of module registrations.

 - 31 Students shall be able to study full-time, part-time, and/or in short blocks of full-time study, during the day and/or the evening or by distance learning as stated in the relevant course specification.
-Students shall be able to switch between modes of study without loss of standing. - 32 A full-time programme of study shall normally comprise:
+Students shall be able to switch between modes of study without loss of standing. - A full-time programme of study shall normally comprise: